 The question I've been chasing is the one that's underneath the Physics package, the dsolve / pdsolve formal methods and heuristics, the advanced Mathematical Functions and FunctionAdvisor, and most of what I've written for Maple over the years.
 How can mathematicians and physicists speed up significantly their work using Computer Algebra Systems (CAS) and at the same time trust the result a computer hands back?
 The new chapter is what happens when AI sits between the human and the CAS, and the answer to that, in my view, turns out to be a much harder problem than the AI hype suggests.

 Why?
 Because AI is increasingly the driver of computational mathematics in research, engineering, and education.
-The Mathematica and Maple code those AIs increasingly depend on is the same code I spent decades building.
 And the unsolved problem isn't whether AI can do mathematics.
 It can.
 The problem is that an incorrect AI result arrives with the same confidence as a correct one.

-ExaktAI addresses that gap.
-It guides AI through mathematical computation, validates each step against Maple and Mathematica, and delivers an executable document where you can audit, reproduce, and edit the result.
-The goal: to have AI-mathematics that is validated, where the human in the loop is non-negotiable.
+ExaktAI aims to address that gap.
+It guides AI through mathematical computation, validates each step against Maple and Mathematica, and automatically generates and opens a corresponding CAS document where the validation can be audited and reproduced for every step, and where one can continue working on the problem.
+The goal: AI-mathematics that is validated, with the human in the loop.

 ExaktAI is now well developed (TRL 6: System prototype demonstration in a simulated environment, on the ISED / Innovative Solutions Canada TRL scale).
 At the end an image.
 A Beta is scheduled for late summer / fall 2026; details at exaktai.ai.